Campus Improvement Plan

 Strategy's Expected Result/Impact: Students identified as Emerging Bilinguals will demonstrate growth on TELPAS and on multiple measures.

 Strategy 2: Provide EL strategies and accommodations to students.
-Continue to implement Talk Read Talk Write strategies into all classes.
+Continue to implement Talk Read Talk Write strategies into classes and lesson internalization.

 Strategy's Expected Result/Impact: Individualized support on academic performance and increase language acquisition